Sweet Potato & Marshmallow Swirl Cheesecake

 - 2. Place a greased 9-in. springform pan on a double thickness of heavy-duty foil (about 18 in. square).
 Wrap foil securely around pan.
 Place on a baking sheet.

 - 3. In a small bowl, mix cookie crumbs, macadamia nuts and butter.
 Press onto bottom of prepared pan.
 Bake 15 minutes.
 Cool on a wire rack.
 Reduce oven setting to 325°.

 - 4. In a large bowl, beat cream cheese and sugars until smooth.
 Beat in sour cream, whipping cream, butter, vanilla, pie spice and sweet potato puree.
 Add eggs; beat on low speed just until blended.

-- 6. Place springform pan in a large baking pan; add 1-in. of hot water to larger pan.
-Bake 1-1/4 hours or until center is just set and top appears dull.
+- 6. Place springform pan in a large baking pan; add 1-in. hot water to larger pan.
+Bake until center is just set and top appears dull, 1-1/4 hours.
 Remove springform pan from water bath.
 Cool cheesecake on a wire rack 10 minutes.
 Loosen sides of pan with a knife; remove foil.
 Cool 1 hour longer.
 Refrigerate overnight, covering when completely cooled.
-Yield: 16 servings.

 1 slice: 505 calories, 32g fat (16g saturated fat), 113mg cholesterol, 300mg sodium, 46g carbohydrate (30g sugars, 3g fiber), 7g protein.